 Gold Spray Paint

 Crown molding bridges the gap between the walls and the ceiling, adding a finishing touch that looks both traditional and elegant.
 Like most architectural details, crown molding is associated with upscale homes.
-However despite this perception crown molding can be installed for very little money - particularly for people with decent DIY skills.
+Despite this perception, crown molding can be installed for very little money, particularly for people with decent DIY skills.
 Just remember that highly decorative styles work best in larger rooms, while small rooms can benefit from simple styles.

 Fresh flowers are the best thing you can add to a room to give it an instant lift.
 They breathe life and add a great burst of color.
-If you want your home to look more expensive splurge on large bouquet in strong, deep colors.
-This doesn't mean you need to have giant, over-the-top display in every room, but make sure any arrangements you display are not sparse, but rather full and lush.
+If you want your home to look more expensive, splurge on large bouquet in strong, deep colors.
+This doesn't mean you need to have a giant, over-the-top display in every room, but make sure any arrangements you display are not sparse.
 A big, bountiful bouquet of flowers on a coffee table or mantle adds instant class.
 Flimsy displays make it look like you cheaped out.

 Large Scale Art

-Large scale art makes a big impact, and as a result can make it look like you spent a lot of money.
-Large, abstract paintings that span all the way across the back of a sofa or bed and all the way to the ceiling grab your attention and and loom over the room (in a good way).
-In the case of overscale artwork, large geometric and floral patterns tend to look better than pictoral scenes, but ultimately you need to do what suits your taste and looks best in your home.
+Large-scale art makes a big impact, and as a result, can make it look like you spent a lot of money.
+Large, abstract paintings that span all the way across the back of a sofa or bed and all the way to the ceiling grab your attention and loom over the room (in a good way).
+In the case of overscale artwork, large geometric and floral patterns tend to look better than pictorial scenes, but ultimately you need to do what suits your taste and looks best in your home.

 Applying nailhead trim to furniture is an easy, DIY way to quickly get a high-end look.
-Traditionally nailhead trim was reserved for upholstered pieces, lending them a tailored appearance, but in recent years people have been using it a lot of different ways.
-One of the most popular applications is to take some trim and apply it to a piece such as a chest of drawers or side table.
+Traditionally, nailhead trim was reserved for upholstered pieces, lending them a tailored appearance, but in recent years people have been using it a lot of different ways.
+One of the most popular applications is to take some trim and apply it to a piece such as a chest of drawers or a side table.
 You can apply it in any pattern you like, be it a simple border or an intricate pattern.
-And depending on the complexity and the quality of the piece you can either use traditional tacks or adhesive strips.
-You an also apply nailhead trim around windows, doors and even area rugs and runners.
+Depending on the complexity and the quality of the piece, you can either use traditional tacks or adhesive strips.
+You can also apply nailhead trim around windows, doors, and even area rugs and runners.

 The Rule of Threes

-The rule of threes states that "things that come in threes are funnier, more satisfying, or more effective than other numbers of things" and this is most definitely true in decorating.
-Anytime you're creating a display or hanging multiple items notice how groupings of three just feel right.
-And this isn't limited to just the number three – it applies to all odd numbers.
-So if you have multiple items you want to use bump of the number to 5, 7 or 9.
+The rule of threes states that "things that come in threes are funnier, more satisfying, or more effective than other numbers of things", and this is most definitely true in decorating.
+Anytime you're creating a display or hanging multiple items, notice how groupings of three just feel right.
+This isn't limited to just the number three – it applies to all odd numbers.
+So if you have multiple items you want to use, bump up the number to 5, 7, or 9.

 There's a common misconception that adding things to a room makes it look more chic and expensive.
-And while it's true that the more you buy the more you spend, you can actually make the room appear more expensive by putting less in it.
-In order to create a sophisticated-looking space simplify your styling and pare things down.
+While it's true that the more you buy the more you spend, you can actually make the room appear more expensive by putting less in it.
+In order to create a sophisticated-looking space, simplify your styling and pare things down.
 Giving items space to breathe means they can really stand out and shine.